Extract Secure Data action

 • To set the value from literal mode, type the string inline.

-• To set the value using an expression, click the expression button and do one of the following:
+• To set the value using an expression, click the expression modes button and perform one of the following steps:

 • Add the expression inline.

-6. To optionally add another variable, click the Add update statement button.
+6. (Optional) To add another String variable, click next to Update Statements

 This variable is a user type that Architect associates with configured users.
 In Architect, choose this type from a list box.
 From the user value, you can retrieve user-related information such as ID or username string values.